mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 **Configuration of the map to display the Layerset**

-Now we configurate the `map element <../basic/map.html>`_  to display the Layersets in the map.
-To do this we switch to the tab "layout" and edit the feature in the content area.
+Now, we configure the `map element <../basic/map.html>`_  to display the Layersets in the map.
+To do this, we switch to the **Layouts** backend tab and edit the feature in the map area.
-It is now important that you set an active checkbox in the Layerset "World" AND Layerset "Project NRW" so that they appear in the application later on.
+It is now important that you set an active checkbox in the Layerset "World" AND Layerset "Project NRW", so that they both appear in the application.
-If you have questions for further configuration of the map, you can view the documentation of the `map element <../basic/map.html>`_.
+If you have questions regarding further configuration of the map, you can view its configuration in the `map element <../basic/map.html>`_.

 .. figure:: ../../../figures/layertree/layertree_configuration_map_komplex_en.png
            :scale: 80